artemkv/artemkv.github.io/cryptography.md

 ### Digital signatures

-- Apply hash function (SHA-256) to the original document to produce digest, the encrypt the digest using the private key.
+- Apply hash function (SHA-256) to the original document to produce digest, then encrypt the digest using the private key.
 The encrypted digest is the signature
 - This can be done with openssl:

 ```